-When the Trail was established more than 17 years ago, our mission was simply to tell the stories of Africans and their descendants who have been a part of this region’s history since the earliest European settlements.
-Since then, we have placed 24 distinctive bronze plaques at historic sites in the city, offered a variety of educational programs to thousands of adults and school children through designated walking and bus tours; engaging teachers in workshops and curriculum development; providing guest lecturers to schools, colleges, regional historical societies and national conferences; by creating topical public forums and symposia; and by presenting concerts and plays performed by local talent —all focused on raising public appreciation for the Black history deeply imbedded in this distinguished New Hampshire community.
+When the Trail was established in 1995, our mission was simply to tell the stories of Africans and their descendants who have been a part of this region’s history for over 350 years.
+Since then we have placed 24 distinctive bronze plaques at historic sites in the city, offered a variety of educational programs to thousands of adults and school children, engaged teachers in workshops and curriculum development, and provided lecturers to schools, colleges, historical societies and national conferences—all focused on raising public appreciation for the Black history deeply imbedded in this distinguished New Hampshire community and beyond.

-The accomplishments of this all-volunteer organization have served as a model across the country and especially in New England, demonstrating that it is possible for a small number of dedicated individuals to celebrate and preserve the stories of African Americans who have made a difference wherever they are.
-Black culture informed and transformed American Popular culture.
+Black culture informed and transformed American popular culture.
 The black presence made other Americans describe themselves as white.
-The black civil rights movement remains a model for other marginalized Americans and an inspiration to the world.
-In brief, black history is American history—black history is everyone’s history.
+The black Civil Rights Movement remains a model for other marginalized Americans and an inspiration to the world.
+In brief, African American history is American history— even in New Hampshire.

 Please enjoy our site and join us for stimulating dialogues at any of our many programs throughout the year.